robbestad/uJwt/readme.md

  redirect to 410 Gone
 ```

-## Notes

-This implementation does not rely on a shared generateSharedKey.
+This implementation does not rely on a shared key.
 The initial
 authentication is deferred to the Active Directory used by the client.